eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/v-pid-rulebook.md

 ### 1.1 Discussion Paper topic description

-This document is the Discussion Paper for European Digital Identity Cooperation Group regarding Topic V: PID rulebook
+This document is the Discussion Paper for European Digital Identity Cooperation Group regarding Topic V: PID Rulebook

 ### 1.2 Related risks in the Risk Register